Rüsselsheim am Main: Local companies

 San Jose, CA, USA-based lidar technology company Velodyne Lidar has its European office in Rüsselsheim.

+Frankfurt Airport

+Rüsselsheim am Main is served by Frankfurt Airport which is located 17 km east of the city.
+The airport is also Germany's busiest airport by passenger traffic and the eleventh-busiest in Europe.

 Public institutions

 Culture

 The Rüsselsheim Theatre provides 865 seats in stalls and tiers.
 The theatre's programming consists of plays, concerts, operas, operettas, musicals, ballet, and dancing.

 The Rüsselsheim Museum, which was designated in 1980 with the Council of Europe's museum award as a "Model Museum", focuses in particular on the development of labor procedures and labor conditions from prehistory to the present.

 Educational institutions

 Hochschule RheinMain (RheinMain University of Applied Sciences)

 The Hochschule RheinMain is an advanced technical college which has a branch in the city of Rüsselsheim.
 The technical departments are primarily located here.